 Armyworms – Keep Up A Good Defense

 If you have Bermuda grass, then there’s a possibility that those brown patches in your turf come from the work of armyworms.
-Bermuda grass may be susceptible to these invaders, but they can become a problem in other lawns too.
-If you live in the Dallas/Fort Worth area and believe that you have armyworms in your lawn, give us a call.
+Bermuda grass may be susceptible to these invaders but can also become a problem in other lawns.
+Call us if you live in the Dallas/Fort Worth area and believe you have armyworms in your lawn.
 We’ll treat the problem efficiently and effectively, ensuring that your lawn is the nicest in the neighborhood.

 Armyworms are the larval stage of moths.
 They are tan or light green in the early months of their development.
-By the time they reach their full size between one and-a-half and two inches, the armyworms are a darker green or brown.
-Equipped with voracious appetites, these caterpillars are capable of consuming large amounts of your lawn, turning what was once a lush, green space into a brown wasteland.
-Just as annoying, these trouble makers may attack your vegetable garden, making it imperative to get rid of them.
+By the time they reach their full size, between one-and-a-half and two inches, the armyworms are darker green or brown.
+Equipped with voracious appetites, these caterpillars are capable of consuming large amounts of your lawn, turning what was once a lush green space into a brown wasteland.
+Just as annoying, these troublemakers may attack your vegetable garden, making it imperative to get rid of them.

 Armyworms – Control

 Often, birds and insects are able to keep the population of armyworms under control.
 However, when these predators are few in number or when there is a particularly large outbreak, they may not be able to do enough to deal with the problem.
 That’s when it’s important to call in lawn care maintenance experts.

 If you’re worried that armyworms have invaded your lawn, give us a call about our Insect Control Program.
 We help homeowners and businesses get rid of these pests in efficient and reliable ways.
 Best of all, we rely on green practices that are safe to be used around people and pets.

 Don’t let armyworms get the edge.
 We can help you control them with our Insect Control Program.
 If you see them, we can spray them before your lawn is ruined.
 A regular insect program can help keep them out of your lawn when they invade your area.